SOS-CER/SOS-CER.github.io/_projects/labs/12-lab/12-lab-bugfix.md

 ---
-title: CSC216 Lab 12 - Graphical User Interfaces
+title: CSC 217 Lab 12 - Graphical User Interfaces
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab12]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab12]
-description: CSC216 Lab 12 - GUI Bug Fix
+description: CSC 217 Lab 12 - GUI Bug Fix
 navigation: on
 pagegroup: 12-lab
 ---
-# CSC216 Lab GUI Bug Fix
+# CSC 217 Lab GUI Bug Fix
 {% include iconHeader.html type="implementation, systemTest" %}
 There's a set of six minor bugs in the GUI in the `StudentDirectoryPanel`, `FacultyDirectoryPanel`, and `CourseCatalogPanel`.
 If you click a **Load** or **Save** button on those panels, a `JFileChooser` is displayed.
 An exception is thrown if the user clicks the **Cancel** button in the `JFileChooser`.
 Instead of throwing an exception to the console, catch and handle the exception.